bvandug/DDC/README.md

 # Evaluating DRL for control systems

-This project builds on another comparing the performance of data-driven control methods, Q-Learning and NEAT, with one another, as well as traditional PID control.

 The project focuses on evaluating:
--The Stablebaselines3 DRL algorithms (PPO, A2C, DQN, DDPG, TD3, SAC) on control systems.
+- The Stablebaselines3 DRL algorithms (PPO, A2C, DQN, DDPG, TD3, SAC) on control systems.
--Creating simulation environments that will train SB3 models faster but with similar fidelity
+- Creating simulation environments that will train SB3 models faster but with similar fidelity

 ## Authors
 **Benjamin Ruijsch van Dugteren**<br>